slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 # Web attacks detection with machine learning
-Machine learning algorithms applied on log analysis to detect intrusions and suspicious activities.
+Machine learning algorithms applied on HTTP logs analysis to detect intrusions and suspicious activities.

 ## How to use
 ### Convert your http log file into csv file